kstoneriv3/confounding-robust-inference/docs/source/installation.rst

 Installation
 ============

-To use CRI, install the package via pip:
+To use confounding-robust-inference, install the package via pip:

 .. code-block:: bash